Resource Allocation with Multi-Team Collaboration Based on Hamilton's Rule: Conclusion

 \section{Conclusion}

 Optimizing collaboration within multi-robot systems is critical for enhancing operational efficiency, scalability, and robustness in complex environments.
-In this paper, we presented an ecology-inspired framework for facilitating collaboration in multi-team environments that achieves optimal performance for the entire system through altruistic behavior.
+In this paper, we presented an ecology-inspired framework for facilitating collaboration in multi-team environments that achieves optimal performance for the entire system through altruistic behavior, where robots are considered as shareable system resources.
 However, many open directions remain for this work, including incorporating time-varying importance and mission evaluation functions, heterogeneous agents, and other mission applications such as search and rescue and wildfire management.